When to use these formats

 204, for and for EDIFACT -

-- XML File Name - the name of the XML file to be created.
-If this property is set the system will create an XML file by converting EDI document to XML.
+- Name of the XML file to convert EDI document to - if this property is set the system will create a file with a specified name by converting the EDI document to XML.
 Read about saving EDI file as XML.

-- Do not convert XML to Dataset - if this property is enabled and XML File Name is set the system will create an XML file but will not parse it and will not convert it to the dataset.
-Set it to true if you simply want to convert EDI to XML without creating a dataset.
+- Do not parse EDI document - if this property is enabled and Name of the XML file is set the system will create an XML file but will not parse it.
+Enable this property if you simply want to convert EDI to XML without creating a dataset.
 Read about saving EDI file as XML.

 - Strict schema validation - enables strict X12 or EDIFACT schema validation.